 DM66 – V0.2 – Documentation and assembly guide

-The Drum Module 66 is a Eurorack 5-voice vintage analog drum generator, inspired by DIY and pro machines from the 60’s.
+The Drum Module 66 (DM66) is a Eurorack 5-voice vintage analog drum generator, inspired by DIY and pro drum machines from the 1960s.

 Description

-The DM66 recreates the cheesy sounds of the early drum machines.
-The sounds are quite simple but have a lot of character.
+The DM66 recreates the cheesy sounds of early drum machines.
+The sounds are quite simple, but have a lot of character.

-Each voice is activated by individual Gate signals, and each voice has individual output.
+Each voice is triggered by an individual gate signal, and each voice has its own individual output.

-Gate signal should be 0..5V.
-However, other values are tolerated and can give slight variations of the sound.
+Gate signals should be 0-5V.
+However, other voltage ranges are tolerated and can produce slight variations in the sound.

 The voices have an amplitude of about 4Vpp.